mautrix/docs/bridges/general/troubleshooting.md

-To solve it, you can either use `!signal safety-number +phone` and then copy the safety number to the `mark-trusted` command, or you can run signald with the `--trust-new-keys` and `--trust-all-keys-on-start` CLI options to have it automatically trust new key.
+To solve it, you can either use `!signal safety-number +phone` and then copy the safety number to the `mark-trusted` command, or you can run signald with the `--trust-new-keys` and `--trust-all-keys-on-start` CLI options to have it automatically trust new keys.
 See <https://signald.org/articles/config/> for more info on those options.

 ## `pip` failed building wheel for python-olm